 This Guide will help you identify and access current and historical local, national, and international newspapers.
 You will also be able to access newspaper databases to find articles on topics covered in current and historical newspapers.

-Get started by clicking on the Current Newspapers tab above.
+Get started by clicking on the Current Newspapers tab to the left.

 Newspapers are the best source regarding events that have happened recently.
 Journals and books cannot respond as quickly to current happenings as a newspaper can, particularly a daily newspaper.
 To understand a particular situation, you may need to read several days of the newspaper because the coverage is not always cumulative.
 Reading a newspaper’s reporting of a given event is a good way to understand it as it unfolded, and allows you to experience it as the residents of the area experienced it.